InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### CMPs using the GVL

 Any time the CMP user interface is surfaced  to a user to provide transparency and request consent, the **current** version of the GVL must be used to populate the user interface – this includes first-time interactions and renewal interactions.
-When a user summons the CMP user interface manually to review their settings, the version of the GVL encoded in the TC String is used instead.
+When a user summons the CMP user interface manually to review their settings, the version of the GVL encoded in a TC string is used instead.

 Within a mobile in-app context where the current version of the GVL cannot be loaded because of a lack of Internet connectivity, the most recently cached version of the GVL may be used – The latest version of the GVL must be retrieved as soon as connectivity is restored.

-CMPs must, of course, use specific versions of the GVL to determine if a CMP should be resurfaced to a user whom has a TC String encoded with a GVL version that is not the latest or if they are resurfacing the user interface upon the user’s request to review their settings.
+CMPs must, of course, use specific versions of the GVL to determine if a CMP should be resurfaced to a user whom has a TC string encoded with a GVL version that is not the latest or if they are resurfacing the user interface upon the user’s request to review their settings.

 ### Vendors using the GVL

-Vendors must use the version of the GVL encoded in the TC String received to determine if they have the legal bases they need to process the user's personal data.
+Vendors must use the version of the GVL encoded in a TC string received to determine if they have the legal bases they need to process the user's personal data.

 ### Caching the Global Vendor List